tesla-android/tesla-android.github.io/install-guide.md

 #### Notes

 1) **Make sure to clear the Tesla Browser cache** before connecting to a new version of Tesla Android's web page at ``app.teslaandroid.com``.
 This ensures the proper web app is used at all times.
+It the web page does not work for you please try ``100.64.255.1``

 2) **Raspberry Pi firmware update might be needed** before installing Tesla Android.
 Verions 2023.18.1 & newer require that the Raspberry Pi firmware is 2022-04-26 or newer.
 The updated bootloader is available in Raspberry Pi Imager.<br>